Italica -home of Game of Thrones season 7

 Note: This article contains potential spoilers and thoughts about Game of Thrones Season 7 and how Italica might be used in filming.

-Back in June 2015, we visited Santiponce, an old Roman ruined city on the outskirts of Seville.
+In real life, the Dragonpit is located in Santiponce, at an old Roman ruined city on the outskirts of Seville called Italica.
+At one point it was one of the largest roman settlements outside of Italy.
 We took at an electric bike tour from Seville out to the old city, which is about 5 miles outside Seville.

-As we arrived, I remember thinking how well certain areas of the site would fit into the Game of Thrones environment, but then gave it little more thought after that.
+As we arrived at the site back in 2015, I remember thinking how well certain areas of the site would fit into the Game of Thrones environment, but then gave it little more thought after that.
 After all, HBO would have to work around the potential legislation associated with constructing and filming at an historic protected site thousands of years old.

 Just over a year later, we got confirmation that HBO would be filming at Santiponce, and that filming would be focused on the old Roman Amphitheatre.